bowens8/Recipeo/README.md

 Every meal you add to the Week Plan now gets a type — Breakfast 🍳, Lunch 🥪, Dinner 🍽️, or Snack 🍿 — shown as an icon right on its chip so a day's plan is readable at a glance.
+Meals within a day are automatically sorted in that order (breakfast, then lunch, then dinner, then snack) regardless of what order you added them in.

+You can also **drag a meal chip** to rearrange it — drop it above or below another chip on the same day to reorder, or drag it onto a different day's column entirely to move it there (dropping on empty space or the "+ Add meal" button appends it to the end of that day).
+Dragging always wins over the automatic breakfast/lunch/dinner/snack sort — once you've manually rearranged something, that position sticks.
+Plans from before this feature existed get a sensible default order automatically the first time you sign in after updating.

 For things that aren't really a "recipe" — cereal, coffee, a piece of fruit — use the **Quick item** option (alongside "Cook something" and "Eat leftovers") when adding a